Cyriaque Lamar

 “Why not?”

-i have: what i need: and your time: is up
+your time: is up

 Tippi’s senses went white, as the glacial meltwaters paralyzed her body.